kakkiiiiii/learning_Terraform/README.md

-# Learning Terraform as begginer
+# Learning Terraform as a begginer

 ### Command
 terraform fmt - fix the format of .tf file